parnapraveen/Final_RecipeProject/README.md

   frameborder="0"
 ></iframe>

-We wanted to see if there's a correlation between number of ingredients and the average rating.
+We wanted to see if there's a correlation between number of ingredients and the number of steps.
 However, from this scatter plot it's evident that there's no strong correlation.
-The number of ingredients doesn't seem to affect the avg_rating.
-Regardless of the n_ingredients going up/down there's no pattern with the resulting avg_rating.
+The number of ingredients doesn't seem to affect the number of steps.
+Regardless of the n_ingredients going up/down there's no pattern with the resulting n_steps.

 ### Intresting Aggregate Analysis